htor/files/readme.md

-# macos-files
+# unix-files

-macOS files that are useful.
+unix files that are useful on mac and linux